Bornholio/RealAgenciesCollection/README.md

 Installing instructions:
 Standard procedures apply, first delete any old installments.
-Unzip the 'RealAgenciesCollection' folder from within the zip file into your "\KSP\Gamedata\..." folder, retaining subfolder structure.
+Unzip the 'RealAgenciesCollection' folder from within the zip file into your '\KSP\Gamedata\...' folder, retaining subfolder structure.
 Launch the game.
 Smirk for a while.